Rengaraj05-ak/Codechef/README.md

 CAR OR BIKE:
 if Bike takes x minutes and car takes y minutes. if bike speed is greater then to print the BIKE,else carspeed is greater than bike to print the car.if both vehicle speed is same to print the SAME.

+Candy Distribution:
+Chef can distribute the candy .The candies has 9 and friends has 3.Equally split the  Ccandy for every friends.if spliting candies in odd for every friends print the NO.Ottherwise print YES